Abdisalan/abdisalan.com/content/posts/2019-10-30---Diving-Into-ReasonML-as-a-Javascript-Dev.md

 [The generated js code](https://reasonml.github.io/en/try?rrjsx=true&reason=DYUwLgBAZglgdgEwgXggCjgZwDQTgShQD4IBvAKAglEgCcQBjaeBACRGAAcRaV1hctQshIUqVGhAYg4YHnzTAIAaghCIAeggAmANyVxMKPwgl1Y8VQByAezggDVAL4QOmEGUfjMAdxhgGAAsMTABtaVkeAF1CC0sAHwgANwgfQJlklFQ4YggAZRsAWxA0CLkhLypElLSMlIAePFzYRHYuHlKZcpUIAEZBfEqIRIB9ZpY27lpFXDL5AFo+wctnLycDdaoAQVpaAEMATwA6UDgAczBgrGFUAAYIAH4IW3sIAC5mVo4ptFvcHf2x1OFyumEIi16gycQA) from this block also results in a while loop.

-## Javascript Solution For Comparison
+## Javascript Solution for Comparison

-This is how I'd write the challenge in javascript for the curious (almost exactly how bucklescript wrote it!)
+This is how I'd write the challenge in javascript for the curious (almost exactly how BuckleScript wrote it!)

 ```javascript
 const find = (ns, n) => {